 Seizing an opportunity for a better life

-Over six years ago, Concepcion was working as a paralegal and her family was still living by the paycheck.
-Concepcion and her husband constantly would talk about how they could offer a better living for their four children and eventually retire without burdening anyone.
+Over six years ago, Concepción was working as a paralegal and her family was still living by the paycheck.
+Concepción and her husband constantly would talk about how they could offer a better life for their four children, and eventually retire without burdening anyone.

 Taking the leap to open a family-run business

-In 2011, Concepcion and her husband finally took the leap to open their business Mr. Marce Party Rentals.
-This path hasn’t been an easy one but it has allowed Concepcion and her family to grow personally and professionally every day.
-Mr. Marce Party Rentals is a party rental equipment company based in Oceanside, California offering tables, chairs, jumpers and other equipment to make family and business events magical.
-Concepcion is the only full-time employee but it’s truly a family business.
-Her husband and children help her setup events during most weekends and with some administrative duties.
+In 2011, Concepción and her husband finally took the leap to open their business, Mr. Marce Party Rentals.
+This path hasn’t been an easy one, but it has allowed Concepción and her family to grow personally and professionally every day.
+Mr. Marce Party Rentals is a party rental equipment company based in Oceanside, California, that offers tables, chairs, jumpers and other equipment to make family and business events magical.
+Concepción is the only full-time employee, but it’s truly a family business.
+Her husband and children help her setup events during most weekends and also with some administrative duties.